 I first met Carol Yinghua Lu at the University of Melbourne in 2016, when I helped organise and facilitate the first session of Asian Art Dialogue, now consistently programmed at the university.
 As a young academic and creative, it was important for me to hear and learn from her those years ago, so I made the effort to stay in touch until the opportunity arose to collaborate.
 As someone with Chinese heritage, but has lived for most of my life outside of China and away from extended family, it has become increasingly important for me to seek out opportunities to reconnect and learn about Chinese culture and the arts.
 So I proposed to Carol Yinghua Lu that I support her with some archival work, in exchange for her mentorship with my arts research and writing to be undertaken in Beijing.
 It is a total privilege for me to have this opportunity, particularly a funded one with thanks to the Ian Potter Cultural Trust.

-Under the guidance of Lu, she will work on a critical theory research essay on performance art activism in Beijing, to be published in both English and Chinese languages.
-The essay will represent a significant addition to her growing body of knowledge and work in the field of visual cultures surrounding social movements, and the artistic strategies used in activism.
+Under the guidance of Lu, she will work on a critical theory research essay on performance art in Beijing, to be published in both English and Chinese languages.
+The essay will represent a significant addition to her growing body of knowledge and work in the field of visual cultures surrounding social movements.

 The opportunity to be mentored by Lu will also mean gaining insight into the work of an influential and respected art curator and writer, and a window into the operations of Lu’s work directing the Beijing Inside-out Art Museum, while exposing Carol to new networks and the contemporary arts ecosystem in China.